 First, find a good starter image.
+Clear images of people work well.
 This one is a face I found on stock.xchng, a free stock photo site.
 I shrank it to fit here.

-Set the layer mode to Multiply to see the two layers together.
+Set the layer mode of the top layer to Multiply to see the two layers together.

 Now we need to get rid of everything that isn’t a clean line.
 McClelland uses a nifty trick with blur and levels to do a lot of the grunt work. first, use gaussian blur with the radius set to 2 pixels to make the layer fuzzy.